Rozdandy/myfirst-miletone-project/README.md

 6. The page will automatically be refreshed and the website would be deployed

-*How to clone / run this project locally*

-1. On GitHub, navigate to the main page of the repository.
-2. Under the repository name, click Clone.
-3. The Clone with HTTPs section, click to copy the clone URL for the repository.
-And Open Git Bash.
-4. Change the current working directory to the location where you want the cloned directory to be made.
-5. Type git clone, and then paste the URL you copied in Step 2.
-5. Click to enter your local clone would be made.

 # **Credits**

 ### Contents

 **References:**

 This project was totally developer's concept, written by Ambrose Akpobe but also with  some help from: